Hafizulshah/Terraria-Mod/README.md

 # Terraria-Mod
 Collections of Terraria mod I made

-This mod works for Terraria ver1.4
+These mods work for Terraria ver1.4